Perspecta Raises More Than $320,000 for the American Heart Association; Sets New Record

 Dec 03, 2019, 08:45 ET

 CHANTILLY, Va., Dec.
 3, 2019 /PRNewswire/ -- Perspecta Inc. (NYSE: PRSP), a leading U.S. government services provider, announced today that it raised more than $320,000 for the American Heart Association's (AHA) 2019 Greater Washington Heart Walk.
-This fundraising achievement makes Perspecta the largest, single-year fundraising company in history for the Greater Washington Heart Walk, two years in row, breaking its previous record of $310,000.
+This fundraising achievement makes Perspecta the largest, single-year fundraising company in history for the Greater Washington Heart Walk, two years in a row, breaking its previous record of $310,000.

 Employee populations across the country participated in local heart walks, Perspecta offices held fundraising events and the company held its annual Perspecta Has Heart Charity Golf Tournament, which raised an impressive $254,000 for the cause.